taskiq-python/taskiq/docs/guide/routing-and-flows.md

 `TaskDefinition` preserves the wrapped callable's name, qualified name, module, documentation and inspectable signature.
-Binding the same definition to one or several brokers does not rename or otherwise mutate the package-level function.
+Binding the same definition independently in separate applications or Routers does not rename or otherwise mutate the package-level function.
+Within one shared Router, register the definition once; every listener broker can resolve that Router task by name.
 Bound task objects expose the same callable metadata, while Taskiq uses a stable internal module-level callable for worker execution and process pool serialization.

 Factory-generated declarations from the same Python source location must use stable, unique task names.
 Taskiq includes `task_name` in the deterministic